The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 In addition to governing athletics aid, NCAA rules regulate the amount and types of other aid student-athletes are allowed to receive and whether or not such aid would be considered countable against both individual and team limits.
 Aid received by a student-athlete in excess of either could result in a violation of NCAA rules.
 The OSSA carefully determines each student-athlete’s eligibility for institutional and non-institutional financial aid.
 The Department of Athletics Compliance Office reviews and approves this information before an award is posted to the student-athlete’s account.

 In some cases, the student-athlete may be a participant on a team that is not fully funded.
 This leaves room in the team limit for the student-athlete to accept institutional aid in addition to athletics aid.
 Other times, the student-athlete’s athletics aid may be less than the institutional aid available from the OSSA.
-If prior to becoming a counter for an academic year, a prospective student-athlete or student-athlete is awarded institutional financial aid unrelated to athletics that is of equal or greater value than his or her signed award of athletics aid, the prospective student-athlete or student-athlete may, on his or her initiative, release the institution of its obligation to provide the athletics aid.
-In some cases student-athletes are eligible to receive Federal Pell Grants, which are considered entitlements that are not part of team aid limits and do not count toward a team’s equivalency, or loans in addition to athletics aid.
+If, prior to becoming a counter for an academic year, a prospective student-athlete or student-athlete is awarded institutional financial aid unrelated to athletics that is of equal or greater value than his or her signed award of athletics aid, the prospective student-athlete or student-athlete may, on his or her initiative, release the institution of its obligation to provide the athletics aid.
+In some cases, student-athletes are eligible to receive Federal Pell Grants, which are considered entitlements that are not part of team aid limits and do not count toward a team’s equivalency, or loans in addition to athletics aid.
 The OSSA, in conjunction with the Department of Athletics Compliance Office, also monitors student-athletes’ receipt of private scholarships to ensure they meet all NCAA requirements.

 3.4 Renewal of Athletics Aid

 Most athletics aid is provided on an annual basis.
 Aid is officially renewed in the summer between each academic year.
 The NCAA requires that notification of aid renewal, reduction or cancellation be issued to student-athletes no later than July 1.
 Multi-year scholarships may be offered to student-athletes at the discretion of the coaches.
-Once a signed Athletics Scholarship Agreement (ASA) is executed, there are few circumstances under which athletics aid can be cancelled.
+Once a signed Athletics Scholarship Agreement (ASA) is executed, there are few circumstances under which athletics aid can be reduced or cancelled.

-The OSSA contacts each student-athlete who will be having their athletics aid renewed via email no later than July 1, explaining that they need to check their ConnectCarolina account for the conditions for receipt of aid.
+The OSSA contacts each student-athlete who will have their athletics aid renewed via email no later than July 1, explaining that they need to check their ConnectCarolina account for the conditions for receipt of aid.
 Students whose aid is cancelled or reduced may appeal their aid cancellation through an appeal process external to Athletics.

 In accordance with NCAA rules, the Department of Athletics has procedures for appealing a cancellation of athletics aid.
 The Policy Regarding Financial Aid states, “A decision by the Director of Athletics, in consultation with the appropriate Head Coach, to recommend termination of an existing grant-in-aid or non-renewal of a future grant-in-aid pursuant to this Policy will be referred to the Associate Provost and Director of the Office of Scholarships and Student Aid, who is the institutional officer with the authority to accept or reject the recommendation regarding the athletics grant-in-aid.
 The student-athlete may pursue an appeal of a negative decision of the Associate Provost and Director of the Office of Scholarships and Student Aid on the grant-in-aid to the Chancellor’s Committee on Scholarships, Awards, and Student Aid by notifying the Chancellor’s Committee chair within ten (10) business days from the receipt of the Associate Provost’s decision.
 The Chancellor’s Committee shall hear the appeal as promptly as possible.
 Failure of the student-athlete to request an appeal within ten (10) business days following his or her receipt of the Associate Provost’s decision will be considered a waiver of the appeal.”